 The answer lies in a radical transformation of how CEOs approach mental health.
 A striking 84% say they are in therapy, with 42% opting for in-person sessions, 32% engaging in online therapy, and 10% participating in group sessions.
-Another 10% rely on self-help resources, leaving only 6% of CEOs without any structured mental wellness practise.
-And most say these practises are foundational to their mental wellness.
+Another 10% rely on self-help resources, leaving only 6% of CEOs without any structured mental wellness practice.
+And most say these practices are foundational to their mental wellness.
 Nearly half of CEOs-47%-say therapy is extremely important to their wellbeing, while another 40% call it very important.
-That means almost nine in 10 CEOs recognise mental health care as foundational to their personal and professional resilience.
+That means almost nine in 10 CEOs recognize mental health care as foundational to their personal and professional resilience.

 This overwhelming adoption of mental health support marks a departure from the past, when executive success was tied to emotional detachment.
 Just a few decades ago, vulnerability was seen as a liability for any leader.
+Can you imagine Dilbert's boss opening up about his therapy journey?
+Would Office Space's Bill Lumbergh ever sit in a group counseling session?
+The idea would have been laughable until recently.
 Now, it is reality - and viewed as a strength at the highest levels of leadership.

 This transformation reflects a deeper cultural shift, accelerated by the COVID-19 pandemic, which forced leaders to confront stress, uncertainty, and personal wellbeing like never before.
 Mental health used to be a silent struggle, often ignored out of shame.
-Now, mental wellness care is as normalised and widespread as going to the gym.
+Now, mental wellness care is as normalized and widespread as going to the gym.

 The fact that only 6% of CEOs abstain from therapy or self-help suggests that mental health is no longer a fringe concern in executive circles.
 Instead, it is a core part of what it means to lead effectively.